How to write dimensions adapters

 Implementation Steps

 Identify Supported Chains: Determine which blockchains your protocol runs on by referencing the chains.ts file.
-You'll need a
+For the recommended root-level structure, add these to the

-entry for each chain.Define Start Dates: For each chain, find your protocol's deployment date to set the
+chainsarray.
+For chain-specific configurations, you'll need aBaseAdapterentry for each chain.Define Start Dates: Find your protocol's deployment date to set the

 Data Source Examples